jaimetur/PhotoMigrator/README.md

 # 📸 **PhotoMigrator**
-This tool has been designed to Interact and Manage different Photo Services such as Google Photos, Synology Photos, Immich Photos, NextCloud Photos & Google Takeout, and allow users to do an <span style="color:green">**Automatic Migration**</span> from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.
+This tool has been designed to Interact and Manage different Photo Services such as Google Photos, Synology Photos, Immich Photos, NextCloud Photos, Google Takeout & Apple iCloud Takeout, and allow users to do an <span style="color:green">**Automatic Migration**</span> from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.

 The Tool supports multiple accounts for the same service, so you can migrate your assets between different accounts of the same service.